-Clicking the Add () icon on the Routing > Unicast Route > OSPF > OSPF Settings - Area page will open this dialog box.
+Clicking the Add ( ) icon on the Routing > Unicast Route > OSPF > OSPF Settings - Area page will open this dialog box.
 This dialog lets you create a new OSPF area.
 Click CREATE to save your changes and add the new area.

-UI Setting Description Valid Range Default Value Area Type Specify the type of OSPF routing to use for this area: Normal: A normal (or standard) area is an OSPF area that allows both intra-area and inter-area routing.
+UI Setting Description Valid Range Default Value Area ID Specify an ID for this OSPF area.
+N/A N/A Area Type Specify the type of OSPF routing to use for this area: Normal: A normal (or standard) area is an OSPF area that allows both intra-area and inter-area routing.
 Stub: A stub area is an OSPF area that does not allow external routes to be imported into the area.
 NSSA: An NSSA (Not-So-Stubby Area) is a special type of OSPF area that allows external routing information to be imported into the area, but does not allow the area to propagate that information to other areas.
-Normal / Stub / NSSA Normal Metric (if Metric is Stub or NSSA) Note Metrics are used to calculate the shortest path for data to travel through the network, and are determined by assigning cost values to the interfaces connecting to each router.
+Normal / Stub / NSSA Normal Metric (if Metric is Stub or NSSA) Specify the metric value/cost to use for this area.
+Note Metrics are used to calculate the shortest path for data to travel through the network, and are determined by assigning cost values to the interfaces connecting to each router.
 The lower the cost value, the more the path will be preferred.
 1 to 65535 1